accordproject/apap/templatemark.md

 The seller {{data.seller.name}} hereby agrees to sell {{data.goods}} to {{data.buyer.name}}
 ```

+#### Assigning Variables to Recipients

+A variable may be associated with a recipient, indicating that the variable value must be supplied by a specific role (user) of the template.
+For example, a recipient role might be "buyer" and another role might be "seller", with variables for `buyer address` and `seller address` with the respective recipient association.

 #### Variable Formatting
 Properties that are not strings may optionally be formatted.
 For example, monetary amounts may include currency code, currency symbol, floating point numbers may include precision, dates/times are converted to human readable localized display strings.